anquanscan/sec-tools/README.md

 [rustBoot](https://github.com/nihalpasham/rustBoot): rustBoot is a standalone bootloader written entirely in `Rust`, designed to run on anything from a microcontroller to a system on chip.
 It can be used to boot into bare-metal firmware or Linux.
 [Joomla_Arbitrary_File_Upload](https://github.com/Dark-Clown-Security/Joomla_Arbitrary_File_Upload): Joomla Arbitrary File Upload / Unggah File Sewenang
 [Vaim-Samay](https://github.com/VaimpierOfficial/Vaim-Samay): This is use for track location or logout all google account using only one click.
 [EV1L-J3ST3R](https://github.com/gsmith257-cyber/EV1L-J3ST3R): An automated scanning, enumeration, and note taking tool for pentesters
+[top25-parameter](https://github.com/lutfumertceylan/top25-parameter): For basic researches, top 25 vulnerability parameters that can be used in automation tools or manual recon. 🛡️⚔️🧙